Valx01P/Spring-2025-CS-Class-Notes/Computer Architecture/Week 1/CompArchOverviewPart1.md

 #### The Transistor
 - Semiconductor device
 - Used to amplify or 'switch' electronic signals
-  - Does this through voltage and current controler
+  - Does this through voltage and current controller
 - Building block for digital logic, RAM, and processors.
 - At one point, this is what we had